Kylie Henry: Professional career

 2010 was Walker’s rookie season as a professional on the Ladies European Tour.
 She had two top-10 finishes, finishing tied for 8th at the Finnair Masters and at the Suzhou Taihu Ladies Open.
 In 2011, she recorded three top-10 finishes including 4th at the Raiffeisenbank Prague Golf Masters and 5th at the Ladies Scottish Open.
 Walker also appeared at her first Women's British Open, making the cut and finishing tied for 59th.
 In 2012, her best finish was 10th at the Ladies Scottish Open.

 In January 2014, Walker won her first professional tournament, on the ALPG Tour at the Renault Ladies Pro-Am in Australia.
 In May 2014, Walker gained her first victory on the Ladies European Tour at the Dutch Ladies Open in Amsterdam after a play-off.
 In July 2014, she won her second LET title, the Ladies German Open after a play-off with Charley Hull, having equalled the LET low score record for 36 holes and broken the 54-hole record during the tournament.

-Personal
+Personal life

 She is married to Challenge Tour golfer Scott Henry.
 They competed against each other in the Jordan Mixed Open.